Skip to content

 Is black acetal food safe?

 Not reliably.
-Black acetal typically uses carbon black pigment, which may introduce substances not compliant with FDA 21 CFR 177.2470 food contact regulations.
+Black acetal typically uses carbon black pigment, which must comply separately under 21 CFR 178.3297 (colorants for polymers) — the base-resin regulations (177.2470 for POM-C, 177.2480 for POM-H) do not cover pigments.
 Some black acetal grades are formulated with FDA-compliant black pigments — but this must be verified with a specific compliance letter from the material supplier.
 For any food-contact application, natural (white/ivory) acetal is the safe default unless a specific FDA-compliant black grade certificate is in hand.

 FDA-Grade Acetal Parts with Material Traceability